dhuy228/beautiful-products/pursuit/about-pm.md

 https://joulee.medium.com/the-death-of-product-development-as-we-know-it-1bcae948ce61

+# Marketing vs Product Management
+Marketing folks focus on getting users into the product, while product managers define what happens once the user is in the product.

 # The price of greatness
 If you surround yourself with great people, you’re going to get better faster.
 But the price you pay is the constant feeling of inadequacy.